SimmonsRitchie/court_docket_scraper/readme.md

 ### Configuration

-In order for the program to send you an email with summarized docket info, you'll need a gmail account.
+In order for the program to send emails with summarized docket info, you'll need a gmail account.
 The program will log into this account to do the actual sending.
 You'll likely need to make sure that your gmail settings allow "less secure app access".
 You can find this under security settings.

 If you don't feel comfortable adjusting this setting on your personal gmail address, I suggest creating a new one.